1 - 8 pounds

 The spawning season starts in late winter or early spring and can go through early summer as well.
 During this time, the male Rainbow trout finds a shallow place with gravels or a clear water inlet/outlet.
 The female lays eggs there.
 Depending on the water temperature, hatching takes a few weeks to 4 months.
 After hatching, they keep themselves in hiding until they reach 2 to 3 years and then go into deep waters.

-They are predators and mostly feed on insects, small fish, and crustaceans.
-Rainbow trout also eat eggs, other rainbow trout, and even feast on leftover carcasses.
+Other names include steelhead, red-sides, River trout, and silver trout.
+Rainbow Trout are predators and mostly feed on insects, small fish, and crustaceans.
+They also eat eggs, other rainbow trout, and even feast on leftover carcasses.

 They can be found near gravelly shorelines in the river, or in a downstream flow.
 In summer, they go to cooler depths.
 It is recommended to fish rainbow trout during their feeding time, which can be at dusk or late evening.
-Fly fishing is popular for rainbow trout and we give it a 3 out of 4 for fly fishing.
 Best fishing techniques include:

 Common baits and lures for rainbow trout are: